zhuf11/Arena/README.md

 ## Design Document

 Arena is a Darkest Dungeon-inspired turn based PVP game started during winter break 2021.
-Players draft teams of 3 heroes each - every hero has its own unique passive and set of 4 abilities.
+Players draft teams of 3 heroes each from a pool of 20 heroes - every hero has its own unique passive and set of 4 abilities.
 The goal is to defeat the enemy team by reducing the health of their heroes to 0.

+** Also included Arena Ideas.xlsx, which is a spreadsheet containing potential ideas of 70 other heroes and other ideas. **

 ### Combat System:
 Every hero has X base attributes: